mathie/nanowrimo/_posts/2013-11-04-a-matter-of-perspective.md

 ---
 layout: post
 title: A matter of perspective
+excerpt: |
+  Sometimes it's difficult to retain a sense of perspective when you're in the tranches.
+This applies to all walks of life, whether it's software development at work, the house you live in, your kids, or even yourself.
 ---
 Sometimes it's difficult to retain a sense of perspective when you're in the trenches.
 I've talked about this several times in the past in the context of